lmbarros/romualdo-language/doc/instruction-set.md

 Most arithmetic operations between ints result in ints.
 The exceptions are `DIVIDE` and `POWER`, which always yield float results.

+### Immediate operands

+Each instruction that has immediate operands interpret them in one of the few possible ways described below.
+The description of each instruction tells which of these interpretations it uses.

+* **Unsigned byte.** The operand is a single byte, interpreted as an unsigned number.
+* **Signed byte.** The operand is a single byte, interpreted as a signed number.
+  It is stored as signal/magnitude (_not_ two's complement): if the most-significant bit is 0, the number is positive, otherwise it's negative.
+* **Unsigned 24-bit integer.** The operand is a 24-bit unsigned integer.
+It is stored as three bytes, *A*, *B*, *C* in a little endian format (in other words, *A* is the least significant byte, *C* is the most significant one).
+* **Signed 24-bit integer.** The operand is a 24-bit signed integer.
+It is stored as three bytes, *A*, *B*, *C* in a little endian format (in other words, *A* is the least significant byte, *C* is the most significant one).
+It uses a signal/magnitude representation (_not_ two's complement): the most significant bit of *C* contains the sign: 0 is positive, 1 is negative.

+TODO: It's probably a better idea to just make those 24-bit integers fully-fledged 32-bit integers in two's complement.
+Code should be simpler and that extra byte would not make much of a practical difference (for the better or worse).

 ## The Instructions

 Instructions are listed in alphabetical order.